outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

             - apply structural interface:
               - data can be in 'multiple' formats
               - data 'subsets' can be stored in addition to the 'complete' data set
           - apply structure filters:
             - what structure in the 'search database' problem space can identify unique field combinations, enable quick searching for common searches, and differentiate data (even if it differentiates them incompletely, or to a contextual definition of 'differentiate')
             - apply differences to variable values to generate core adjacent combinations of variable values
               - store subset of rows for a query type (search only these rows for queries involving these fields/operations/conditions/values)
               - store subset of fields (search only these fields)
               - store subset of example rows with allowed variation (search for these examples for these queries & anything adjacent to the example)
               - store data patterns to search for a query (search for these patterns for these queries)
             - filter combinations by usefulness for 'search database' problem intents
               - apply filter with 'system optimization' ('only add required functionality')
                 - which of the combinations fulfills the above 3 intents without fulfilling extra unnecessary intents (aligned demand/supply of intents)
   - identify & apply interaction structures (like core interaction functions such as 'connect' or core interaction structures like 'combination') to solution structures (like solution automation workflows or known solutions) to solve general related/sub-problems of problem-solving ('filter solution space', 'select solution metrics') to generate solution automation workflows
       - related component (workflow) fit (position in network of related components): this formulates the task of 'generate solution automation workflows' as a set of problem structures (like related/sub-problems such as 'filter solution space') to solve with queries (like 'find solutions to the problem of filtering the solution space' or 'apply interaction structures of known solution structures to create new solution structures to fulfill general problem-solving intents like filtering the solution space')
   - identify 'difference' structures between known problems/solutions & apply them to possible solutions to see if it becomes more like a solution/problem structure, to test if it fulfills a solution format
       - if you apply 'differences' known to differentiate problems/solutions to a possible solution, it should become more like a problem if its originally a solution, so this is a way of identifying solutions

-    - add 'isolate/separate' to core interaction functions in problem/solution interaction space to create solution automation workflows, since creating barriers to separate a problem from the problem space or separate a problematic structure from its required inputs is a possible solution format

   - apply 'implications' as local units of interaction & meaning, since an 'implication' is a logical extension of a rule system that makes sense ('fits the system' or 'has meaning in the system'), unless contradicted by some interaction
       - any structure (like conclusions/insights/facts) can be units of interaction/meaning as well, but implications fill in the gap when there isnt a known factual rule to predict interactions between structures
       - example: if a function fulfills a specific 'reduction' intent (like 'reduce a sequence'), that implies (but doesnt mean) it can fulfill a general 'reduction' intent (like 'reduce any input'), but the implication means this function can be tried as an initial possible probable solution, before trying other functions that dont fulfill any 'reduction' intents, and its likelier to fulfill the general intent, unless other solution structures/workflows identify more optimal functions for that general intent
       - implications are a useful structure to specifically fulfill the 'connect' core interaction function on the problem/solution interaction layer
       - this can be generalized to find other structures that are useful to fulfill other problem/solution core interaction functions, or other intents in general, and the structures that fit the best for a core interaction function or another intent can be derived rather than configured in a database (stored in a static known rule like 'select implications to fulfill connect intents')
       - workflow fit: this is similar to 'applying solution structures as components of a solution or to fulfill a core interaction function' or 'apply relevant structures for problem-solving intents' but specifically identifies the structural alignment between 'implications' and the 'connect' core interaction function as a useful way of selecting useful structures (implications) to fulfill that intent when other common problems (like lack of information) to problem-solving in general are present
   - identify general structures associated with solutions to general/core problem formats (efficient filters, optimal routes, cost-minimizing structures), even if theyre not directly relevant to the original problem format, and apply them as default or component structures to build a solution out of or apply them to fulfill a core interaction function of the problem/solution structures (like 'reducing' the problem)
       - workflow fit: this is different from the 'apply solution structures' workflow bc it abstracts the solution structures (applying general solution structures) & connects them to the structural interface (the system-structure interface structure of 'efficient routes', as opposed to the system interface structure of 'efficiencies', or the structure interface structure of 'shortest route') & applies all of them as components of the solution, rather than filtering solution structures to select directly relevant structures to the problem format
       - this workflow can be generalized to include other cross-interface structures to connect structures in a useful way across interfaces, given that the problem/solution structures may not be in a particular format like the structural format or the abstract format, so cross-interface structures help fulfill intents like 'connect' without applying the interface to all the problem/solution structures
         - example of applying other interface structures: